ta-data-lis/lab-reading-stats-concepts/.ipynb_checkpoints/README-checkpoint.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

-ANSWER:

-A/B testing is an industry meme of bringing ANOVA ur Multivariant ANOVA to realms outside of natural science into marketing/economics.

-I am fully familiar with ANOVA and happy to apply on python models, looking forward to it.

-Basically it can be used for instance with customer accesing the self service portal of our company and checking the average time spent in the portal & number of actions self-completed against the different designs.

-In general we need to check the 2 populations (or n, if we are doing A/B/n) share the same distribution.
-If they do share it, we need to check on the mean and variance of the groups push into the different categories.

-Thereby following a clasical ANOVA.

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.